cgsecurity/testdisk_documentation/repairing_filesystem.rst

 Repairing filesystems from Linux
 --------------------------------

 Linux can read and write from a large variety of filesystems.
-The `fsck` generic command is used to run a filesystem check.
+The :command:`fsck` generic command is used to run a filesystem check.
-To check and repair automaticaly the filesystem on /dev/sda, run as root
+To check and repair automatically the filesystem on /dev/sda, run as root

 .. code-block:: none

    fsck -y /dev/sda1

-fsck starts a filesystem specific command, in example for ext4, it run `fsck.ext4`.
+fsck starts a filesystem specific command, in example for ext4, it run :command:`fsck.ext4`.
-If you need a fine grained repair, you should read the man page of the command related to the filesystem you want to repair, i.e. `man fsck.ext4`.
+If you need a fine grained repair, you should read the man page of the command related to the filesystem you want to repair, i.e. :command:`man fsck.ext4`.
-If some files or directories are missing, remember to check the `lost+found` directory at the root of this filesystem.
+If some files or directories are missing, remember to check the :file:`lost+found` directory at the root of this filesystem.

-`ntfsfix` can be used to repair NTFS filesystem followed by Windows `chkdsk` .
+:command:`ntfsfix` can be used to repair NTFS filesystem followed by Windows :command:`chkdsk` .
 Note that it resets the NTFS journal file, so it should be used only if Windows failed to repair the filesystem.

 Repairing filesystems from macOS
 --------------------------------